sdsucomptox/danrerlib/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `danrerlib` for local development.

-1. Download a copy of `danrerlib` locally.
+1. Download a copy of `danrerlib` locally from GitHub.
 2. Install `danrerlib` using `poetry`:

     ```console